Journey mapping in healthcare: innovating patient experience

 Healthcare services are among the most essential human needs.
 It does not matter what place on earth, culture, age, gender, predisposition – at some point we all need medical help.
 And in those sensitive moments, we are glad to have a health system where we can trust both the processes, and the human interaction.

 However, the reality of patients’ experience with healthcare services is far from being flawless: disappointment about information sharing, a lack of understanding of the process ahead, and insecurities about one’s own possibilities and tasks are just a few things that make the use of healthcare services feel unpleasant and stressful.
 Obviously, practicing journey mapping in healthcare has an enormous potential to impact people’s lives.

-- a suggestion on what a patient journey map might look like
+- How to create a patient journey map

 Journey mapping in the healthcare context

 The health system as we know it in countries of the Global North today has been built upon the analogy between a human and a machine: if something is broken, just use a tool and fix it.
 As it focused on curative medicine which is highly specialized and based on complaint-treatment, it tends to focus on biological aspects.

 What’s been overlooked for a long time is that humans do not only consist of their physical health, but people’s mental health and social conditions are just as important, as underlined by the World Health Organization constitution.

 95% of customers claim they had a bad experience in healthcare.